vedantmathur/maze-controller/Readme.md

 #### `connectCOM()`

 This function establishes the connection to the COM ports.
-It stores the connection handle (\*) in `ports` for access everywhere.
+It stores the connection handle in `ports` for access everywhere.

+This button is associated with the GUI button "Save Modules"

 Future: